Empty Heart = Empty Life

 No one likes to be physically ill.
 When we are, we are anxious to be well again.
 We do not like or care for the way we feel when we are suffering from a physical ailment.
-Likewise, no one likes to feel emotional distress.
-When we do, we seek ways to 'feel better'.
+Likewise, no one likes feeling emotional distress.
+When we do, we seek ways to 'feel better.'

 Even though I am not a medical doctor or a psychologist, I believe it is safe to say that we suffer more emotionally than we do physically.
-I also believe that we suffer more often emotionally, than we do physically.
+I also think that we suffer more often emotionally than we do physically.

 I make that claim, of course, based upon my own experiences and observations.
 I do not believe a degree of any sort is necessary to acknowledge that, when we are reasonably physically healthy, our focus is on our emotional well-being.

 Learning how to become emotionally content is a trial-and-error process.
 Part of that process includes learning that we are not always going to succeed at feeling good about ourselves and our environment.
-Emotional contentment is often fleeting at best and sometimes ever more difficult to recapture and maintain.
+Emotional contentment is often fleeting at best and sometimes even more difficult to recapture and maintain.
 This can often lead to much frustration and an enhanced effort to attain what sometimes seems beyond our reach.
-As a result, we try practices and methods that we intrinsically know not be wise, and take risks that we would not have taken before.
-In the process, we comfort ourselves with such notions and justifications as, "it doesn't hurt to try" and "nothing ventured, nothing gained".
+As a result, we try practices and methods that we intrinsically know are unwise and take risks that we would not have considered before.
+In the process, we comfort ourselves with such notions and justifications as, "it doesn't hurt to try" and "nothing ventured, nothing gained."

 At the pinnacle of our despair, we become aware of a subtle presence deep within us.
 As we pay more attention to it, we begin to recognize it.
 It seems somewhat familiar, like an old friend we once knew but fell out of touch with.
 We attempt to draw nearer to this familiar presence, and as we do, we begin to feel the unconditional love and forgiveness that we have long desired and sought.